Our Bed and

-In keeping with the tradition of greeting guests, Moshannon and our newest addition, Cascade (sitting on the red bricks), Pleasant View’s friendly labs, are always happy to give a friendly welcome and lend a paw.
+In keeping with the tradition of greeting guests, Moshannon, on the left, and Cascade, on the right, Pleasant View’s friendly labs, are always happy to give a friendly welcome and lend a paw.

 So, come by, stick around, sit a spell, or stay a few days, and watch us grow!